Spa Resort Hawaiians スパリゾートハワイアンズ

-Spa Resort Hawaiians is easily accessible by public transportation.
+Spa Resort Hawaiians is easily accessible by public transport.

 From Ueno Station in Tokyo, it's a two-hour ride on the limited express Hitachi to Yumoto Station.
 A free shuttle bus from this station will take 15 minutes to reach the resort.
 Free buses for hotel guests can be reserved, if travelling from Tokyo or Yokohama.